Blue Ridge Bankshares (BRBS)

 AI Analysis | Feedback

-Ms. Gavant has served as Executive Vice President and Chief Financial Officer of Blue Ridge Bankshares since February 2021.
-She also holds the titles of President and Chief Financial Officer of Blue Ridge Bank and Executive Vice President, Chief Financial Officer, and Treasurer of BRB Financial Group, Inc. With over 40 years of experience in accounting, taxation, finance, and mergers and acquisitions, Ms. Gavant previously served as Executive Vice President and Chief Financial Officer of Bay Banks of Virginia, Inc. and its bank subsidiary, Virginia Commonwealth Bank, from March 2018 until its merger with Blue Ridge Bankshares.
-Prior to that, she was Senior Vice President, Controller, and Chief Accounting Officer of Xenith Bankshares, Inc. until its acquisition by Atlantic Union Bankshares Corporation in January 2018.
+Ms. Gavant has served as Executive Vice President and Chief Financial Officer of Blue Ridge Bankshares, Inc. since February 2021.
+She also holds the title of President and Chief Financial Officer of Blue Ridge Bank, National Association, a position she has held since April 2022.
+With over 40 years of experience in accounting, taxation, finance, and mergers and acquisitions, Ms. Gavant previously served as Executive Vice President and Chief Financial Officer of Bay Banks of Virginia, Inc. and its bank subsidiary, Virginia Commonwealth Bank, until Blue Ridge Bankshares' acquisition of Bay Banks in January 2021.
+Her background also includes roles as Senior Vice President, Controller, and Chief Accounting Officer of Xenith Bankshares, Inc., and various financial leadership positions at publicly-traded companies such as Owens & Minor, Inc., Tredegar Corporation, and Dominion Energy, Inc. She also spent nine years in the audit and tax practice of PricewaterhouseCoopers LLP.

-Mr. Brown holds the position of Chief Operations and Technology Officer for Blue Ridge Bank.
+Mr. Brown serves as the Chief Operations and Technology Officer of Blue Ridge Bank, National Association.

 AI Analysis | Feedback